isomerpages/moe-sshideasfestival/_events/Week 3 (1 – 7 April)/Growing Up in an AI–Fuelled World: Reflections on Childhood Amid Digital Acceleration.md

 <br>What are the promises and pitfalls in children’s technology use in an
 AI-fuelled world that boasts of disruptive innovations such as the metaverse and generative AI?
-Immersive and interactive augmented reality environments present engaging and highly customized learning experiences for children.
+Immersive and interactive augmented reality environments present engaging and highly customised learning experiences for children.
 But these may come at the cost of excessive screentime and device dependency.
 Social media platforms may be able to detect when children are consuming questionable content and send alerts to parents.
 Yet this needs to be weighed